pantheon-systems/documentation/source/content/object-cache.md

 ## Benefits of Object Cache

-Most website frameworks like Drupal and WordPress use databases to cache internal application "objects" along with queries for normal page requests, causing increased load-times.
+Most website frameworks like Drupal and WordPress use databases to cache internal application "objects" along with queries for normal page requests, which causes increased load-times.

-For example, the first time a Drupal or WordPress page is loaded, a database query is performed on the server.
-Object Cache remembers, or caches, this query so that when another user loads the page, the results are provided from the Object Cache stored in memory without needing to query the database.
+Object Cache remembers, or caches, any queries to the server after the first time a Drupal or WordPress page is loaded.
+When another user loads the page, the results are provided from the Object Cache stored in memory without needing to query the database again.

-Object Cache does this by caching the SQL queries needed to load a page in memory.
-When a page loads, the resulting SQL query results are provided from memory by Object Cache without the query hitting the database.
 This results in much faster page load times, and less server impact on database resources.

 ### Scalable Performance

-Object Cache provides an alternative caching backend that resides in memory rather than databases that store data on disk or SSDs.
+Object Cache provides an alternative caching backend that resides in memory rather than databases that store data on disks or SSDs.
 By eliminating the need to access disks, Object Cache avoids seek time delays and can access data in microseconds.
 This improves performance for dynamic pages and logged-in users.
-It also provides a number of other nice features for developers looking to use it to manage queues, or perform custom caching of their own.
+It also provides a number of other features for developers looking to use it to manage queues, or perform custom caching of their own.

 ## Enable Object Cache